 We like to break out of the comforts of our familiar research setting to explore new and unexpected perspectives.
 We do this by both inviting those perspectives into our Center – our collaboration with subnetAIR is a good example of this – or by going out of our way to find them – for example at Schmiede.

 Schmiede is a collaborative, experimental art and technology, festival-hackathon-hybrid.
 With around 300 people participating annually, Schmiede hosts smiths from all over the world with all kinds of backgrounds: visual arts, sound design, programming, performance arts, sculpture, installation design – just to name a few.
 Every year in September, the smiths convene for ten days in The Saline on the Pernerinsel of Hallein, Austria, with the goal to create, network and present.
-In 2016, Studio 3 participated in Schmiede for the first time with the Deconstructive Interactions Lab.
-This year, we will go even bigger, bringing more people, more tools, and more projects with us to Hallein – and back.
+Every year, the Center for Human-Computer Interaction brings Studio 3 to Schmiede in the form of a lab.

 Since spring 2016, Studio 3 has happily collaborated with subnet, now hosting both the subnetTALKs and subnetAIR Artist in Residency program on our stage and in our atelier. subnet is a household name in Salzburg, providing a platform for media arts and experimental technology by inviting speakers and artists from all over the world to share their expertise.
 Studio 3 provides a space and infrastructure for subnet speakers and artists, and supports them with know-how and enthusiastic curiosity with regards to their ideas and projects.